 Decide as a family a good number of toys, clothes, and other items such as movies or books that will be a cap for the amount in your home.
 For example, you can say 5 stuffed animals and 10 other toys then maintain that number by donating anytime you choose to add a toy.

 Teach your child to value experiences over stuff.
 This will mostly be learned through role modeling as well as discussion as they get older.
-A great way too teach this is to go hiking rather than shopping.
-Only go shopping when necessary and discuss what you will be getting and why with you child.
+A great way to teach this is to go hiking rather than shopping.
+Only go shopping when necessary and discuss what you will be getting and why with your child.

 Let family and friends know your plans for minimalism!
-You can tell everyone your happy to accept gifted experiences (season passes to a theme park, state park passes, movie gift cards etc.), but will not be accepting any items.
+You can tell everyone you’re happy to accept gifted experiences (season passes to a theme park, state park passes, movie gift cards, etc.), but will not be accepting any items.

 Read books with your child(ren) focused on minimalism and the importance of experiences over stuff.

 Designate a few times of year to donate anything no longer being used such as outgrown clothes, toys, or books.
 A great time is before yearly school shopping, holidays, and birthdays.
 Let children know when donation days are approaching so they can prepare.

 The best way to really raise a minimalist is to be a minimalist!